 It has been theorized that some, or many, distant galaxies have already been converted into galaxy brains by xenosphont civilisations.
-While little direct evidence of this conjecture is yet available, the Red Globular Galaxies, Leo Hyperobject 1, and the Leviathan are all cited as examples of potential galaxy brains.
+While little direct evidence of this conjecture is yet available, a number of artificially optimised galaxies, Leo Hyperobject 1, and the Leviathan are cited as examples of potential galaxy brains.
 Critics of this position point out that while the existence of these constructs certainly demonstrates that galaxy scale engineering is possible, they provide no evidence one way or the other about whether they are the product of (or home to) a single galaxy spanning intellect or a host of lesser minds working together.

 It may be the case that Galaxy Brains are not necessary, since computation using artificially constructed basement universes might offer a more efficient option.